ibm-watson-data-lab/setigopublic/README.md

 The general flow is

+  * Find an interesting target in the sky and note the coordinates.
   * Determine if data is available for a particular point or region in the sky.
   * Get the SignalDB rows and raw data file information for that region.
   * Get a temporary URL for the raw data file.